-Although there’s no doubt it is a superlative action movie, featuring electrifying chases and stunts, and gripping performances (Mel Gibson really makes us empathise with Max’s struggle and lose, and Hugh Keays-Byrne is unnervingly deranged as Toecutter), it just doesn’t have the thematic depth of its successors – and the themes it does cover are morally questionable (even George Miller rejected them, amending them in the two sequels).
+Although there’s no doubt it is a superlative action movie, featuring electrifying chases and stunts, and gripping performances (Mel Gibson really makes us empathise with Max’s struggle and lose, and Hugh Keays-Byrne is unnervingly deranged as Toecutter), it just doesn’t have the thematic depth of its successors.
+And the themes it does cover are morally questionable (George Miller rejecting and amending them in the two sequels).

 The film’s central theme is of ‘survival of the fittest’.
 Toecutter’s gang operate via a hierarchical structure, a system he believes should be applied universally, with him at the top